zhoupeisen/chinesecflashcards/README.md

 elements for a basic webpage.
 I don't use anything other than css, html, and javascript.
 I do have some custom audio files to improve the quality of these digital flashcards.

-** first edit
-This is already hosted at: http://www.thoughtvoke.com/clouisville/index.html so if you are curious about how something should work, the way I have it set up already is the way it is intended to function.
-**

-** final edit
-a few updates I made.
-Just wanted to update what I've already uploaded.
-Some of my audio recordings are not correct pronounciations which a few native speakers and as well as my teacher informed me of upon me showing them this.
-I do dislike this, but I am going to just submit what I've already assembled.
-**

 Thanks.

 Joseph Taylor Perkinson